milosptr/event-centar/index.md

 - name: John Demetrios
   position: 'Executive Pastry Chef '
   image: "/assets/images/john_demetrios_small.jpg"
-  about: 'Born in Melbourne, John Demetrios is one of the country’s greatest pastry
+  about: 'Born in Melbourne, John Demetrios is one of the country’s most creative
-    chefs.
+    pastry chefs.
 His culinary journey took him to the Michelin starred kitchens of London and Europe, where he worked as pastry chef at Pierre Koffman''s eponymous Knightsbridge restaurant.
 He spent an additional few years in northern Europe at two Michelin starred establishments in Sweden and Amsterdam before returning home.
 In Australia, his CV reads like the who''s who of restaurants from local institution Circa The Prince to Executive Pastry Chef at Vue de Monde.
 Today his sweet art can be tasted throughout Capitol Grand, from iconic desserts served at Omnia Bistro & Bar (liquid centre cheesecake anyone?) to the exquisite delicacies of Yugen Tea Bar.
 As Executive Pastry Chef at Capitol Grand, his craft is delightfully enjoyed in our restaurants, and his innovative masterpieces can be discovered on all of our event menus. '
 - name: Myron Kloppers
   position: Sommelier
   image: "/assets/images/myron_kloppers_small.jpg"